ducspe/Robotics/README.md

 # Robotics
 ## Homework submissions for the robotics intro course

-## Requirements/tasks are in the "Assignments" folder
+### Requirements/tasks are in the "Assignments" folder
-## All other files are the corresponding solutions to the tasks
+### All other files present the corresponding solutions to the tasks